kontent-ai/delivery-sdk-net/docs/for-developers.md

 Cache manager resolution is keyed-only.
 Unkeyed `IDeliveryCacheManager` registrations are ignored by `DeliveryClient` creation.
 For custom cache implementations, use `AddDeliveryCacheManager(clientName, factory)` to register per client.
+Preview cache bypass is enforced by `DeliveryClient` itself (`UsePreviewApi = true` => no cache read/write for that client), not by a cache-manager decorator.

 ### Core Dependencies Registration